-Not a social platform — the bones of what a small, durable network state looks like in practice.
+The bones of a small, durable network state, built in practice.
 Sutradhaars are members; sthalas are the cells.

 A federation of Sutradhaars — thread-holders who carry the Sāmatvārtha thread into execution.
 Membership is acceptance of obligation, against the Pañca Ṛṇa ledger.
-Open the substrate →
+Open the Network State →

 Working surfaces meeting in physical and digital space today.
 Slow, deliberate, place-anchored.

 In classical Sanskrit drama the Sutradhaar is the weaver of scenes — the one who carries the narrative through.
-In the Sāmatvārtha federation, Sutradhaars are the aligned individuals, institutions, and initiatives already operating in Sāmatvārtha-shaped substrate, or open to doing so.
-Not a cohort being recruited.
-A way to structure who already carries the thread.
+In the Sāmatvārtha federation, Sutradhaars are the aligned individuals, institutions, and initiatives already working in Sāmatvārtha-shaped ways, or open to it.
+This is a way to structure who already carries the thread, not a cohort to recruit.
 Read the three shapes →

-The Sthala protocol — a portable template for place-based cells generalising the Asmakam prototype (household, livelihood, substrate obligations carried together at a specific place).
-The mutual-aid scaffolding — formal coordination instruments compounding social trust without flattening it into platform-mediated metrics.
-Federation rituals — calendar-anchored gatherings, stewardship rotations, decision-rotations that hold the federation together without flattening sthala-level sovereignty.
+The Sthala protocol — a portable template for place-based cells generalising the Asmakam prototype (household, livelihood, and obligations carried together at a specific place).
+The mutual-aid scaffolding — formal coordination instruments that compound social trust without flattening it into platform metrics.
+Federation rituals — calendar-anchored gatherings, stewardship rotations, and decision-rotations that hold the federation together while keeping sthala-level sovereignty intact.

 Plus named experiments not yet promised: Makaan Collective (मकान कलेक्टिव — co-living and shared-ownership formats that escape rent-extraction-as-default; Manuṣya and Pitra Ṛṇa made architectural; idea in making).

 Already operating something aligned — or want to steward a piece of what's forming?
 Sutradhaars earn the role by carrying obligations, not by signing up.
-Write in; the room opens slowly and deliberately.
+Write in.